God blessed us in all circumstances with Peter’s birth!

 I told Andy, and we both decided it was a good sign but we wouldn’t make a big deal out of it.
 Afterward we both laid down to try to sleep.
 As soon as I laid down on my side, I began to feel more cramping.
 It felt like period cramps to me, but more powerful.
 Again, I assumed this was the start of a very long process, perhaps even just prodromal, but at the same I could not sleep through the surges.
 I told Andy he could go to sleep but I felt like walking around.
 He wanted to stay awake with me.
 He joked that it would be so convenient if I were to go into labor that night, because he had enjoyed an entire weekend, plus would be taking a full two weeks off whenever I went into labor.

 I paced back and forth in our hallway and living room.
 I wanted to be moving.
 I decided to give in to whatever my body wanted to do.
 After a while I felt like leaning forward against the back of the couch.
 I tried to watch some cooking shows, because those are always relaxing and would maybe help me feel more ready to go to sleep.
 I could not concentrate on the show.
 Squats felt good, and leaning forward felt good.
 The surges were coming pretty consistently now, and I decided to start timing them.
 At 12:00 midnight my contractions were about 4 minutes apart, and 20-40 seconds long.
 Andy texted our doula April, then called the midwife.
+But I had fully convinced myself that I was still not yet in active labor!

 Our midwife was not on call, instead it was the OBGYN.
 I was starting to suspect that possibly I was actually in labor (I was in denial for a long time, haha).
 I had known that would be a possibility.
 I felt disappointed that I would be giving birth with the OBGYN instead of my midwife.
 I knew that we would have differences of opinions on some things.
 But I also knew it wasn’t any use to be upset, and that whatever happened it would be okay.